-- Bicycles: commonly sold in local bicycle shops, with 40-100km "pedal assisted" range. - Motorbikes: ubcobikes.com (kiwi made, off-road); zeromotorcycles.com (import, for road). - Formula racing cars compete in "Formula E" (fiaFormulaE.com); An electric supercar is the fastest around the gruelling Nurburgring circuit (www.nio.io/ep9). - Over 400 one-seat "Paxster" fully electric delivery buggies are used by NZ Post.43 - Taxis: Green Cabs in Wellington have EVs.
-Auckland has a Tesla taxi service (ohpec.com). - Trucks are made by zevnz.com and Waste Management locally.
+- Bicycles: commonly sold in local bicycle shops, with 40-100km "pedal assisted" range. - Motorbikes: ubcobikes.com (kiwi made, off-road); zeromotorcycles.com (import, for road). - Formula racing cars compete in "Formula E" (fiaFormulaE.com); An electric supercar is the fastest around the gruelling Nurburgring circuit (www.nio.io/ep9). - Over 400 one-seat "Paxster" fully electric delivery buggies are used by NZ Post.44 - Taxis: Green Cabs in Wellington have EVs. - Trucks are made by zevnz.com and Waste Management locally.
 Tesla is building a truck that can carry 36 tons a distance of 800km and still recharge to 80% in 30 minutes (tesla.com/semi) - Fully electric buses are mass produced, particularly in China which has 350,000 on their roads.
-Wellington44 and Auckland45 plan to have an all-electric bus fleet in the years to come. - The world's first electric ferry launched in 2015 in Norway (carries 300 people, 120 cars)46. - Electric airplanes are being developed.
-The Solar Impulse 2 flew around the entire globe in 2016; passenger planes capable of 2-hour flights are expected within a decade (weflywright.com)
+Wellington45 and Auckland46 plan to have an all-electric bus fleet in the years to come. - The world's first electric ferry launched in 2015 in Norway (carries 300 people, 120 cars)47. - Electric airplanes are in commercial development.
+The Solar Impulse 2 flew the globe in 2016; Norway aims to have all domestic air travel go electric before 204048.